 Type in the word you want to check and then click on the sound button to hear the word being said in French.
 Listen and repeat five times.

 For example, type in the word 'pocket' and then click on the sound button next to 'poche'.
 Choose items you can see around you and find out how to say those words in French.

-Please email your work to me at UKS2@thewestbrooktrust.org.
+I would be interested to hear what you think about these resources.
+Please email your feedback to me at UKS2@thewestbrooktrust.org.